-In addition to the recommendations for institutions found on page X of this document, the Task Force makes the following recommendations to the Illinois Board of Higher Education:
+In addition to the recommendations for institutions found beginning on page 43 of this document, the Task Force makes the following recommendations to the Illinois Board of Higher Education:

 - 1. The Task Force wants all students to have equal opportunity to complete the survey.
 Since not all institutions of higher education have the same capabilities or capacity, the Task Force recommends that the state fund an opt-in, coordinated effort for administration of the survey.
 A third-party organization would deliver the survey, which will maximize flexibility for institutions, provide advice on the institution's recruitment and incentive (if any) plan, and assist in analysis of survey results.
-Though a fee for institutions may be necessary, the Task Force recommends that IBHE include funding for this initiative in its FY 2025 budget recommendations in order to guarantee equal access to Illinois higher education students. - When the federal government releases a sexual misconduct climate survey for colleges and universities, the Task Force recommends merging the Illinois and federal survey.
-If necessary, the Task Force recommends IBHE re-convene the Task Force -prior to its scheduled convening, to address any issues that arise. - 3.
-IBHE should provide all institutions with the base survey (pg.
-X) and implementation plan (pg.
-X) for use in conducting the annual sexual misconduct climate survey, as required by the law, with the instruction that institutions should add institution-specific information and be allowed to make question modifications where noted in the base survey. - 3-4.
-The Task Force recommends IBHE create guidance on reporting requirements for institutions to be released before the first administration of the base survey.
+Though a fee for institutions may be necessary, the Task Force recommends that IBHE include funding for this initiative in its Fiscal Year 2025 budget recommendations in order to guarantee equal access to Illinois higher education students. - 2.
+When the federal government releases a sexual misconduct climate survey for colleges and universities, the Task Force recommends merging the Illinois and federal survey.
+If necessary, the Task Force recommends IBHE reconvene the Task Force prior to its scheduled convening, to address any issues that arise. - 3.
+IBHE should provide all institutions with the base survey (page 12) and implementation plan (page 43) for use in conducting the annual sexual misconduct climate survey, as required by the law, with the instruction that institutions should add institution-specific information and be allowed to make question modifications where noted in the base survey. - 4.
+The Task Force recommends IBHE create guidance on analysis and reporting requirements for institutions to be released before the first administration of the base survey. - 5.
+The Task Force acknowledges receipt of public comments noting the lack of community college involvement in the Task Force.
+While the statute designates a representative from the Illinois Community College Board (ICCB) and a student attending a community college in Illinois as Task Force members, the Task Force recommends IBHE, in collaboration with ICCB, pursue approaches to increase community college involvement when the Task Force reconvenes.